-- 1. Connect the upload cable to the AquaCalc and to your computer. - 2.
-Turn the AquaCalc ON, Press Enter then Press Setup to access Main Menu. - 3.
-At the Main menu, press 5) System Preferences - 4.
-Press the 4) Baud Rate key until the 9600 setting appears.
-See the previous headings for the proper settings for the AquaCalc. - 5.
-Press the Menu key to return to the Main Menu. - 6.
-Press the 3) Download Section key from the Main menu to download the current section.
+- 1. Connect the USB cable to the AquaCalc and to your computer. - 2.
+Turn the AquaCalc on by pressing the On/Off key. - 3.
+At the Main menu, press 3) Connections - 4.
+Press the 3) Baud Rate key until the 9600 setting appears.
+See the previous headings for the proper settings for the AquaCalc. - Press the 1) Manual Download key from the Connection menu to download the current section.